calimero-archive/docs/docs/getting-started/cloud-connect.md

 ---
-title: Cloud Connect
+title: Set up Cloud Connect for your Cluster
-sidebar_position: 2
+sidebar_position: 3
 ---

 :::info
-This guide will walk you through the process of setting up Cloud Connect, a powerful feature that allows you to take control of your infrastructure within Calimero.
+This step is essential if you plan to self-host the shard.
+If you're not self-hosting, you can skip this step and proceed directly to creating organizations and workspaces.
 :::

 ## What is Cloud Connect?